goFrendiAsgard/dot-files/README.md

 * w3m
 * sc

-And I add this on startup: `gnome-terminal --windows --maximize -e ~/.start-tmux.sh`
+And I add this on startup: `gnome-terminal --maximize -e ~/.start-tmux.sh`